 In 2009, the central government issued timber certification regulations that could finally reach these forests and impact the timber industries that use them.

-R&B Timber Group is a timber business that harvests, processes and pressure treats wooden poles for the domestic and international markets.
+World Hardwood is a timber business that harvests, processes and pressure treats wooden poles for the domestic and international markets.
 The company has grown considerably over the years to the extent that we now own two treating plants, situated in Harding and Richmond, in the province of KwaZulu- Natal.
-The treatment plants are ideally situated in the heart of the ?green belt which is timber land that stretches from Harding right through to Pietermaritzburg.
+The treatment plants are ideally situated in the heart of the 'green belt' which is timber land that stretches from Harding right through to Pietermaritzburg.
 HTT is SABS certified and NFP is SATAS certified.
 Altogether the R&B Timber Group Comprises of 19 Separate Entities.
 Which are made up of Timber Treatment Plants, Value Adding Factories, Farms, and Retail Outlets.